openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The Pre-Authorized Code Flow is vulnerable to the replay of the Pre-Authorized Code, because by design it is not bound to a certain device (as the Authorization Code Flow does with PKCE).
 This means an attacker can replay at another device the Pre-Authorized Code meant for a victim, e.g., the attacker can scan the QR code while it is displayed on the victim’s screen, and thereby get access to the Credential.
 Such replay attacks must be prevented using other means.
 The design facilitates the following options:

-* User PIN: the Credential Issuer might set up a PIN with the End-User (e.g. via text message or email), which needs to be presented in the Token Request.
+* User PIN: the Credential Issuer might set up a PIN with the End-User (e.g., via text message or email), which needs to be presented in the Token Request.
 * Callback to device where the transaction originated: upon receiving the Token Request, the Credential Issuer asks the End-User to confirm the originating device (device that displayed the QR code) that the Credential Issuer MAY proceed with the Credential issuance process.
 While the Credential Issuer reaches out to the End-User on the other device to get confirmation, the Credential Issuer returns an `authorization_pending` error code to the Wallet as described in (#token-response).
 The Wallet is required to call the Token Endpoint again to obtain the Access Token.
 If the End-User does not confirm, the Token Request is returned with the `access_denied` error code.
 This flow gives the End-User on the originating device more control over the issuance process.

 ### PIN Code Phishing

 An attacker might leverage the Credential issuance process and the user's trust into the Wallet to phish PIN codes sent out by a different service that grant attacker access to services other than Credential issuance.
-The attacker could setup a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone from a service other than Credential issuance, e.g. from a payment service.
+The attacker could setup a Credential Issuer site and in parallel to the issuance request trigger transmission of a PIN code to the user's phone from a service other than Credential issuance, e.g., from a payment service.
 The user would then be asked to enter this PIN into the Wallet and since the Wallet sends this PIN to the Token Endpoint of the Credential Issuer (the attacker), the attacker would get access to the PIN code, and access to that other service.

 In order to cope with that issue, the Wallet is RECOMMENDED to interact with trusted Credential Issuers only.
 In that case, the Wallet would not process a Credential Offer with an untrusted issuer URL.
 The Wallet MAY also show to the End-User the endpoint of the Credential Issuer it will be sending the PIN code to and ask the End-User for confirmation.

 ## Credential Lifecycle Management

 the Credential Issuer is supposed to be responsible for the lifecycle of its Credentials.
-This means the Credential Issuer will invalidate Credentials if it deems appropriate, e.g. if it detects fraudulent behavior.
+This means the Credential Issuer will invalidate Credentials if it deems appropriate, e.g., if it detects fraudulent behavior.

-The Wallet is supposed to detect signs of fraudulant behavior related to the Credential management in the Wallet (e.g. device rooting) and to act upon such signals.
+The Wallet is supposed to detect signs of fraudulant behavior related to the Credential management in the Wallet (e.g., device rooting) and to act upon such signals.
 Options include Credential revocation at the Credential Issuer and/or invalidation of the key material used to cryptographically bind Credential to the identifier of the End-User possessing that Credential.

 # Implementation Considerations